ncatlab/nlab-content/pages/10318.md

      \mathbf{H}_{/\mathbf{\Omega}^2_{\mathrm{cl}}}
   $$
-  of pre-symplectic manifolds with symplectomorphisms between them into the slice topos of smooth spaces over the smootu moduli space of closed differential 2-forms.
+  of pre-symplectic manifolds with symplectomorphisms between them into the slice topos of smooth spaces over the smooth moduli space of closed differential 2-forms.

 =--